robetatis/sweRiemann/README.md

 ## Input files:

+### Raster files
-### ASCII text files.
-These file names and extensions are user-defined.
+These are ASCII text files containing the input arrays for the model.
+File names and extensions are user-defined.
+The model requires:
   - Terrain
   - Manning
   - Initial water level (for dry start, terrain file can be used)